prashantRmishra/System-design/yelp/Readme.md

 ## Requirements

 functional:
-User should be able to search for business
+User should be able to search for business <br>
-User should be able to see details of the business User should be able to rate and review the business
+User should be able to see details of the business <br>
+User should be able to rate and review the business <br>

 Non-functional:
-Low search latency
+Low search latency <br>
-High availability of the business details
+High availability of the business details  <br>
-100M MAU, 10M businesses
+100M MAU, 10M businesses <br>
-user to business rating/review 1:1
+user to business rating/review 1:1 <br>

 out of scope

-GDPR compliance
+GDPR compliance <br>
-fault tolerance
+fault tolerance<br>
-etc

 ## Core entities
 Business

 Review

 Location

 User

 ## Api or interface